Eureka2001/Eureka2001/README.md

 ### Hi, 👋I'm Erueka Wang
 -----
-- 🌱 I’m currently learning CS at UCAS.
+- 🌱 I’m a student learning CS.
 - "Eureka!" means "I find it!"
 I want to be an explorer to search for what I am interested in.
 - My avatar is from the anime nichijou("日常" in Chinese).